Stolarsky's invariance principle for finite metric spaces: Introduction

 Our main results are related to the case of the Hamming space ${\cX}=\{0,1\}^n$.
 In Sec.~\ref{sec:Hamming} we give several equivalent, but different-looking expressions for $\lambda,$ showing that $\lambda(x,y)$ is expressed in terms of the central binomial coefficient $\binom w{w/2}$ (after accounting for integrality constraints), where $w=d(x,y).$ This result enables us to connect the discrepancy of a binary code with the structure of distances in it, and to find exact expressions or bounds for discrepancy of several classes of binary codes.

 Analyzing discrepancy of finite sets in metric spaces is often facilitated by considering expansions of $D^{L_2}$ and associated kernels into series of spherical functions.
 Such expansions were studied for the sphere $S^d$ and related projective spaces in \cite{BilykDai2019,Skriganov2019,Skriganov2020}, where the spherical functions are given by certain Jacobi polynomials.
 The authors of the cited works used estimates of the coefficients in the expansions to derive bounds on discrepancy of finite point configurations.
 Paper \cite{Skriganov2019} also showed that optimal spherical designs have asymptotically the smallest possible discrepancy among sets of their cardinality.
+Related ideas on a connection between spherical designs and asymptotically uniformly distributed spherical sets were addressed in \cite{Brauchart2019}.
 In order to derive estimates of discrepancy for binary codes of a given cardinality, in Sec.~\ref{sec:Fourier} we derive Fourier-Krawtchouk expansions of the kernel $\lambda(\cdot)$ and the discrepancy $D^{L_2}(Z).$

 The discrepancy kernel forms an example of a potential function on ${\cX}$, and thus, minimizing the value $D^{L_2}(Z)$ over codes $Z$ of a given size can be addressed via the linear programming approach to energy minimization.
 This line of research started with the work \cite{Yudin1993} and has enjoyed considerable attention in recent years.
-Most works on energy-minimizing configurations address the setting of finite point sets on the sphere in $\reals^d$ and related homogeneous spaces, including a general LP bound on quadratic discrepancy recently studied in \cite{BilykDai2019} (see also a comprehensive recent book \cite{BHS2019} for an extensive overview as well as numerous references).
-At the same time, papers \cite{BDHSS2019a,Cohn2014} as well as the earlier works \cite{ash99a,ash01b} study energy minimizing codes in the Hamming space and other related metric spaces via linear programming.
-Using the linear programming approach and the Krawtchouk expansion of $\lambda(w)$, in Sec.~\ref{sec:LP} we derive several lower bounds on $D^{L_2}(N)$ and prove that the Hamming codes and other perfect codes have the smallest possible discrepancy among all codes of their cardinality.
+Most works on energy-minimizing configurations address the setting of finite point sets on the sphere in $\reals^d$ and related homogeneous spaces; see a comprehensive recent book \cite{BHS2019} for an extensive overview as well as numerous references.
+Universal bounds on energy of spherical codes \cite{Cohn2007,BDHSS2016,BDHDSS2019} can be obtained for the class of {\em completely monototic} potentials such as the Euclidean distance.

-As noted above, in the spherical case the quadratic discrepancy of a point set related to the sum of distances in it.
-In the Hamming space an exact transformation from discrepancy to the sum of distances is apparently absent, although we show an approximate link between the two questions.
-The problem of the smallest possible average distance (sum of distances) was stated in \cite{Ahlswede1977} and it has enjoyed considerable attention in the ensuing decades.
-In Sec.~\ref{sec:sum} we briefly discuss approximations of discrepancy that can be obtained relying on the known results for the sum-of-distances problem in the Hamming space.